kemosabe102/CKA-Exam-Prep/README.md

     * The service must be created before the client pods come into existence
   * DNS
     * Should almost always use DNS for service discovery
+    * if you have a Service called `my-service` in a Kubernetes Namespace `my-ns`, the control plane and the DNS Service acting together create a DNS record for `my-service.my-ns`
+    * Pods in the `my-ns` Namespace should be able to find it by simply doing a name lookup for my-service (`my-service.my-ns` would also work).
+    * Pods in other Namespaces must qualify the name as `my-service.my-ns`
+    * Kubernetes also supports DNS SRV (Service) records for named ports.
+If the `my-service.my-ns` Service has a port named `http` with the protocol set to TCP, you can do a DNS SRV query for `_http._tcp.my-service.my-ns` to discover the port number for `http`, as well as the IP address.
     * The DNS server watches the Kube API for new Services and creates a set of DNS records for each one
     * Kube DNS is the only way to access `ExternalName` Services
 * Configuring a service